 The Planning Act 2016 requires certain development applications to be publicly notified.
-This is to be undertaken in accordance with the Development assessment rules enacted under Section 68(1) of the Act.
+This is to be undertaken in accordance with the Development assessment rules (PDF) enacted under Section 68(1) of the Act.

 This notification gives interested community members an opportunity to review and provide comments on a development application.